kiranharidas187/documents/src/docsify/joining-a-session.md

 Participants can attend mentoring sessions using the BigBlueButton application.

+> [!NOTE]
+> * Participants are allowed to join the session 15 minutes before the start time.
-> [!NOTE] Participants can only join when the mentor starts the session.
+> * Participants can only join when the mentor starts the session.
+> * Participants can join the session after the scheduled time.

 To join a session, do any one of the following actions: